 This paper presents the method of trajectory planning by the robot end-effector which accounts for more accurate and smooth differential geometry of the ruled surface generated by tool line fixed with end-effector based on the methods of curvature theory of ruled surface and the dual curvature theory, and focuses on the underlying relation to unite them for enhancing the efficiency for trajectory planning.
 Robot motion can be represented as motion properties of the ruled surface generated by trajectory of the TCP (Tool Center Point).The linear and angular properties of the six-degree-of-freedom motion of end-effector is computed using the explicit formulas and functions from curvature theory and dual curvature theory.
 This paper explains the complete dualization of ruled surface and shows that the linear and angular motion applied using the method of dual curvature theory is more accurate and less complex.

-The robot manipulator is an equipment that stands out for two reasons: firstly because of its characteristics of movement and reprogramming, resembling the arm; Second, by adding several areas of knowledge of science and engineering.
-The present work presents the development of the prototype of a robotic manipulator driven by a PLC - Programmable Logic Controller, having two degrees of freedom, which allows the movement and displacement of mechanical parts, tools and objects in general of small size, through a electro electronic system.
-The aim is do the study direct and inverse kinematics of the robotic manipulator to describe the translation and rotation between two adjacent links of the robot through the Denavit-Hartenberg parameters.
+The robot manipulator is an equipment that stands out for two reasons: Firstly because of its characteristics of movement and reprogramming, resembling the arm; secondly, by adding several areas of knowledge of science and engineering.
+The present work shows the development of the prototype of a robotic manipulator driven by a Programmable Logic Controller (PLC), having two degrees of freedom, which allows the movement and displacement of mechanical parts, tools, and objects in general of small size, through an electronic system.
+The aim is to study direct and inverse kinematics of the robotic manipulator to describe the translation and rotation between two adjacent links of the robot through the Denavit-Hartenberg parameters.
 Currently, due to the many resources that microcomputer systems offer us, robotics is going through a period of continuous growth that will allow, in a short time, the development of intelligent robots with the capacity to perform operations that require flexibility, speed and precision.